philipbrown/merchant/README.md

 ## tl;dr

 ## Money and Currency
 Dealing with Money and Currency in an ecommerce application can be fraught with difficulties.
-Instead of passing around dump values, we can use Value Objects that are immuatable and protects the invariant of the items we hope to represent.
+Instead of passing around dumb values, we can use Value Objects that are immuatable and protect the invariants of the items we hope to represent.

 This package uses [mathiasverraes/money](https://github.com/mathiasverraes/money) by [@mathiasverraes](https://github.com/mathiasverraes) throughout to represent Money and Currency values.